Skip to content

 NashTech suffered a disjointed marketing and sales team.
 The company needed to consolidate their technology stack, and their data into one system.
 Before the start of the project, NashTech's marketing and CSAT teams were already using HubSpot as their CRM, while their sales team used Microsoft Dynamics 365 (hereafter referred to as Dynamics 365).

-Data to be migrated from Dynamics 365 to HubSpot included leads, contacts, accounts, opportunities), activities (notes, tasks, appointments, email/phone activity), and attachments (standard types).
+Data to be migrated from Dynamics 365 to HubSpot included leads, contacts, accounts, opportunities, custom objects housing account data, activities (notes, appointments, email/phone activity), and attachments.

 Related: The complete guide to calculating your HubSpot migration ROI